Israel’s Rafah evacuation order sparks global alarm

 UNICEF warned that around 600,000 children packed into Rafah face "further catastrophe".

-The main aid group in Gaza, UNRWA, said an Israeli Rafah offensive would mean "more civilian suffering and deaths", and said it was "not evacuating".
+The main aid group in Gaza, UNRWA, said an Israeli Rafah offensive would mean "more civilian suffering and deaths", and that it was "not evacuating".

 Soon after the war started, Israel told Palestinians in northern Gaza to move south to "safe zones" –- including Rafah.